 The average loan size for Spanish Mortgages dropped in December from € 130.7k in November to € 126.4k.

 The number of new loans signed also decreased at 20,933 minus 27.4% against the previous month.
 Capital lent was down 29.6%.

-When considering the figures against the same month of the previous year the average loan size was up 9.4%, the number of new loans was up 0.9% and the amount of capital lent 10.4%.
+When considering the figures against the same month of the previous year the average loan size was up 9.4%, the number of new mortgages in Spain was up 0.9% and the amount of capital lent 10.4%.

 Accumulated for the whole of 2018 the average loan size increased by 5.6%, the number of total new loans increased by 10.3% and the level of capital lent for the purchase if a home was up by 16.5%.